 7. Take a Mexican cooking class

-Enjoying Mexican food is amazing but the thing I hate most is going home with only the distant memory of those amazing flavors!
+Enjoying Mexican food is amazing, but the thing I hate most is going home with only the distant memory of those incredible flavors!
 Luckily, Puebla is the perfect place in Mexico to join a cooking class so you can cook this food for yourself when you get home!

 The tours are in-depth and very interesting.
 In my opinion, you must do at least one cooking class in Mexico to truly enjoy the culture!
 You can book a Mexican cooking class in advance online to avoid missing out and ensure you get a quality experience.